 Start with Socks

 Go with merino wool socks for a thickness and warmth without the massive bulk of most heavy winter socks.
 They can replace your typical summer cotton socks and will winterize even your lightweight sneakers and loafers.
 Just don’t wear them with a suit… that still calls for a dressier sock.

 Winter-Ready Shoes and Boots

-I still have my classic wheat-colored boot from the days when I used to wear baggier jeans in the late 90s.
+I still love the classic wheat-colored boot from the days when I used to wear baggier jeans in the late 90s.
 If I could remember to pull them out of the closet at my parents’ house, I’d wear them.